zagol/yonglezh.github.io/_posts/2018-03-07-digging-vs-random-trying.markdown

     I saw in log4j.properties that the correct log file for ZooKeeper is zookeeper-xxx.log (after ignoring it for over an hour).
 I started searching on google “zookeeper.log not created”.

-    This is the first correct decision I made, i.e., **question & try to understand it in an operational manner instead of making assumptions easily** - what is the Zookeeper log file and do I really have it?
+    This is the first correct decision I made, i.e., **question & try to understand it in an operational manner instead of guessing & making assumptions easily** - what is the Zookeeper log file and do I really have it?
 Turns out that I didn’t.

 3. Random trying each solution popped up on Google.